ilia-korzhavin-kitrum/nordigen-node/README.md

 # Nordigen Node.js Library

-This is official Node client library for [Nordigen](https://nordigen.com/en).
+This is a fork of official Node client library for [Nordigen](https://nordigen.com/en).

 For a full list of endpoints and arguments, see the [docs](https://nordigen.com/en/account_information_documenation/api-documention/overview/).